wcolemanred/ShelterVR/README.md

 The project involves a Salesforce Lightning application and an interactive Virtual Reality (VR) application.

 The Lightning application allows creating a ‘Brief’ based on requirements (budget, location, aid agency…).
-Participants can create a configuration (bill of materials) for a brief.
+Participants create a configuration (bill of materials) for a brief.
 A configuration contains the list of material (furniture, power sources…) that can be utilized in the container shelter.

 Once a bill of materials is assembled, participants use the Shelter VR application to place the configuration’s material inside the shelter in 3D.